-Lauren Zakarin Safier, M.D., F.A.C.O.G., graduated from Cornell University, and then returned home to South Florida where she attended medical school at the University of Miami Miller School of Medicine.
+Lauren Zakarin Safier, M.D., F.A.C.O.G., is double certified in Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.
+She graduated from Cornell University, and then returned home to South Florida where she attended medical school at the University of Miami Miller School of Medicine.
 Dr. Safier completed her obstetrics and gynecology residency at Weill Cornell-New York Presbyterian Hospital in Manhattan, and then went on to complete subspecialty training in Reproductive Endocrinology and Infertility at Columbia-New York Presbyterian Hospital.
 During her training, Dr. Safier was awarded the Special Resident in Minimally Invasive Gynecology Award (by American Association of Gynecologic Laparoscopists), has presented her research at national meetings, and has published on topics including polycystic ovary syndrome, fertility options in HIV discordant couples, in vitro fertilization, ovarian reserve testing, fertility preservation, and oocyte donation.
 She completed her thesis work on gene editing using CRISPR/Cas9 in haploid human pluripotent stem cells.

-Born in raised in Florida, Dr. Safier settled in Eastern Long Island with her husband and 2 children.
+Born and raised in Florida, Dr. Safier settled in Eastern Long Island with her husband and 2 children.
 Her special interests include infertility, fertility preservation, genetic testing, and polycystic ovary syndrome.